Millennials and Banks: Surmounting the digital divide

 The thing is, we have all felt it: in the rise of automated production, in the ascent of digital economies, the shift to fast-paced cloud environments, the velocity with which data is made accessible to just about any person who owns a computer.

 Yet, there are these signs of disruption, which seem to gradually annihilate all possible recommendations for advice.
 Insufficient introspection and understanding of the disruptive changes caused by the Fourth Industrial Revolution may well lead to a gloomy future.
 Industries that are both time-worn and have been resilient for so long might just never make it through.

-- Re-modelling current portfolios: In a world of new and improved financial service, banks will have to reconsider their product portfolios.
+- Re-modeling current portfolios: In a world of new and improved financial services, banks will have to reconsider their product portfolios.
 They will need to use data to spice up their current deposit and lending portfolios.
-As much as they need to be versatile, new age financial products will also have to be elective and basic, so they can be embedded with the bank’s software component and interface programming (API).
+As much as they need to be versatile, new-age financial products will also have to be elective and basic, so they can be embedded with the bank’s software component and interface programming (API).

 The Fourth Industrial Revolution will bring a seismic change, and banks will stand at its forefront.
 In a world where Millennials are the future, preferring to go to the dentist rather than talking to a banker, perpetuating practices such as targets for front-line advisers is nothing but madness.